jovotech/jovo-framework/docs/platforms/samsung-bixby/audioplayer.md

 // Set the display name
 this.$bixbyCapsule.$audioPlayer.setDisplayName(displayName);

 // Set whether to wait for TTS to finish, before playing audio.
-Default is false. this.$bixbyCapsule.$audioPlayer.waitForTTS(false);
+Default is true. this.$bixbyCapsule.$audioPlayer.waitForTTS(false);

 // Or